Step 1.

 }

-void on(TaskCreated e) {
+private void event(TaskCreated e) {

 }